List of international ice hockey competitions featuring NHL players: Challenge Cup 1979

-Rendez Vous 1987
+Rendez-vous '87

 In 1987, two matches were held between the USSR and NHL All Stars in Quebec City, Canada in place of the annual NHL All Star Game.
 Each team won one game and the series was declared a tie.

 Ninety Nine All Stars Tour

-During the 1994–95 NHL lockout the Ninety Nine All Stars Tour was created by Wayne Gretzky and some of his personal friends, who formed a team and toured Europe for a total of eight games against mainly European competition, and playing games in five different countries.
+During the 1994–95 NHL lockout the Ninety Nine All Stars Tour was created by Wayne Gretzky and some of his personal friends, who formed a team and toured Europe.
+Playing in five countries, they played eight games against mainly European competition.